-In early January 2020, an outbreak of a respiratory illness caused by the Coronovirus was identified in Wuhan, China.
+In early January 2020, an outbreak of a respiratory illness caused by the coronavirus was identified in Wuhan, China.
 In response to the resulting pandemic, governments around the world took various preventative steps up to and including full or partial shutdowns.
-As a result of the drop in production in our suppliers and customers, the Company experienced order cancellations and order hold notices from customers, especially in the second and third fiscal quarters of 2020.
-Although business has improved in the fourth quarter of 2020, the effects of the pandemic will have an ongoing impact on the Company's business.
-The duration of this crisis and its impact on both the Company's customers and supply chain is expected to have a material impact on the consolidated results of operations, cash flows and financial condition, but cannot be reasonable estimated at this time.
+As a result of the drop in production in our suppliers and customers, the Company experienced order cancellations and order hold notices from customers.
+Although business has improved during 2021, the effects of the pandemic will have an ongoing impact on the Company's business.
+The duration of this crisis and its impact on both the Company's customers and supply chain is expected to have an impact on the consolidated results of operations, cash flows and financial condition, but cannot be reasonably estimated at this time.
+Additionally, the spread of COVID-19 and the related actions implemented by governments of the United States and elsewhere across the globe, may worsen again over time.
+Thus, the pandemic may have an impact on the Company's operations, the future effect of which will largely depend on future developments which are highly uncertain and cannot be predicted at this time.
+The Company continues to monitor its operations and applicable government recommendations and requirements.

-f10k2020ex23-1\surge.htm

-Form Type: EX-23.1

-Page 1

-Edgar Agents LLC 02/25/2021 12:55 PM
+f10k2021ex23-1_surgecomp.htm Form Type: EX-23.1 Page 1 Edgar Agents LLC SURGE COMPONENTS, INC. 02/24/2022 03:54 PM